COT Stock Market Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, e-mini futures

 S&P500 Mini Futures:

-The S&P500 Mini large speculator standing this week came in at a net position of -28,365 contracts in the data reported through Tuesday.
-This was a weekly advance of 359 contracts from the previous week which had a total of -28,724 net contracts.
+The S&P500 Mini large speculator standing this week came in at a net position of -35,842 contracts in the data reported through Tuesday.
+This was a weekly fall of -7,477 contracts from the previous week which had a total of -28,365 net contracts.

 Free Reports: